 Fraud-detection homicide is also used to describe Red-collar Crime.
 They are red-collar crime because they straddle both the white-collar crime arena and, the violent crime arena.
 But they are still not considered conventional crime.
 Red collar crime is a sub-group of white collar crime in which the perpetrator uses violence to avoid detection or prosecution.
 It is wrongly believed by most that red-collar crimes are isolated incidents.
 Although many write red-collar crimes off as crimes of passion, the real motive behind these violent and heinous acts is concealment of fraud.
 Red-collar Crime theory examines the phenomenon of white-collar criminals becoming violent toward their victims.

 Although red collar crime appears to be a rare event in the U.S., it is advisable for businesses to have a process through which white collar crime can be reported anonymously.
-The outcome when white collar crimes are detected, is an admission of guilt and based on the nature of the crime, the quantum of punishment is arrived at.
-It may be a custodial sentence, just disciplinary action, or a financial settlement.
 When the perpetrator of the white collar crime doesn't want the nature of his actions disclosed, the outcome may change to a red collar crime.